Imdelltra

 The most common severe abnormal lab test results with Imdelltra include decreased white blood cells, decreased sodium, increased uric acid, decreased red blood cells, increased blood clotting time, decreased potassium, increased liver enzymes, and decreased platelets.

 Cytokine Release Syndrome (CRS).
-CRS is common during Imdelltra treatment and can also be serious or life-threatening.
+CRS is a condition that happens when your immune system responds to infection and immunotherapy drugs more aggressively than it should.
+It is common during Imdelltra treatment and can be serious and life-threatening.
 Tell your healthcare provider or get medical help right away if you develop any signs or symptoms of CRS, including:

 Low blood cell counts (cytopenias).
 Decreased blood cell counts are common with Imdelltra and can also be severe and may include: